This post may contain affiliate links. For more information, read my disclosure policy.

 This is the perfect no-bake recipe: a Berry Dessert Lush, which is a layered no bake cheesecake with fresh berries and a vanilla wafer cookie crust.
 It’s easy to make and assemble and SO good to eat!

-There are so many names for desserts like this: No Bake Dessert, Delight, Lasagna, Lush.
+There are so many names for desserts like this: No Bake Dessert, Delight, Lasagna, Dream Dessert.
 But whatever you call it, call it delicious.

 This Berry Dessert Lush is a one pan layered dessert that’s perfect for summer.
 It’s layered with no-bake cheesecake and a vanilla wafer crust.
 This dessert is the perfect amount of sweet, creamy and crunch with lots of pops of fresh strawberries and blueberries.